needs/teerank/README.md

 npx nx run worker:serve
 ```

-Alternatively, open the projetc on VSCode and run the build commend using
+Alternatively, open the projetc on VSCode and run the start building using:
 `Command + Shift + B`.

 # Legacy